- What other names is Vitamin A known by?

 Vitamin A is applied to the skin to improve wound healing, reduce wrinkles, and to protect the skin against UV radiation.

 - Vitamin A deficiency.
 Taking vitamin A by mouth is effective for preventing and treating symptoms of vitamin A deficiency.
 Vitamin A deficiency can occur in people with protein deficiency, diabetes, over-active thyroid, fever, liver disease, cystic fibrosis, or an inherited disorder called abetalipoproteinemia.

 Possibly Effective for...

 - Breast cancer.
-Premenopausal women with a family history of breast cancer who consume high levels of vitamin A in their diet seem to have reduced risk of developing breast cancer.
+Premenopausal women with a family history of breast cancer who consume high levels of vitamin A in their diet seem to have lower risk of breast cancer.
 It is not known if taking vitamin A supplements has the same benefit.

 - Cataracts.
-Research suggests that high intake of vitamin A in the diet is linked to a lower risk of developing cataracts.
+People who consume high amounts of vitamin A in their diet seem to have a lower risk of developing cataracts.